Online Scientific Calculator Instruction Manual

 Starting the calculator

 To use the calculator, goto the Calculator page.
-From the calculator page shift-click on the help link at top of the page to display this help document on a new window.
+From the calculator page shift-click on the help link at top of the page to display this help document on a new window or tab.

 How to enter an expression